 - Swimming pool

-At Cedar Crest, we’re proud to offer a variety of levels of care for those who come to us for help.
+At our hospital for alcoholism in Belton, we’re proud to offer a variety of levels of care for those who come to us for help.
 As the time for discharge approaches, you and your loved ones will work with your treatment team to create a plan of care that meets your continuing needs.
 On the day of discharge you will meet with each member of your treatment team to make sure everything is in place.

-You may opt to step down to a residential or sober living treatment program, which allows you to continue your recovery in a less restrictive environment.
+You may opt to step down to residential or sober living treatment, which allows you to continue your recovery in a less restrictive environment.
 Other people may opt to step down into a partial hospitalization program (PHP) or an intensive outpatient program (IOP).
 PHP and IOP both allow you to focus on your recovery during the day and slowly reintegrate into your community at night.
 Finally, others may choose to discharge to home with referrals to our traditional outpatient therapy clinic.
 Whatever your decision, at our alcohol addiction treatment center, we are behind you the whole way.